bakercms/BakerCMS-Plugins/who_voted/readme.txt

-Who Voted Plugin for Hotaru CMS
+Who Voted Plugin for Baker CMS
 -----------------------------------
 Created by: Nick Ramsay